knuthaug/blog.knuthaugen.no/code/_posts/2025-11-28-living-with-deep-dependency-structures.md

 1. Use exact version numbers of most dependencies, if not all of them, and not ranges, carets and thilde-versions.

 2. Set `minimumReleaseAge` in your Renovate configuration (dependabot users, see `cooldown`<sup><a href="#ref5">5</a></sup>) to the recommended two week period, or thereabouts.
 We quickly found out that you can install packages not meeting this requirement locally, so we followed it with setting `minimumReleaseAge` also in pnpm, but a slightly shorter time.
 If not, you might get race condition-like problems with package install.

+2. If you set pnpm `trustPolicy` config value, to `no-downgrade`, it will refuse to install packages where the new version has a lower trust level than the previous versions, looking at things like trusted publishers and package provenance.

 3. Use the `best-practices` base configuration for renovate and extend it in a central location so all repos can use it.